omgnetwork/ewallet/README.md

     docker-compose up -d
     ```

+Encountered a problem during the installation?
+See the [Setup Troubleshooting Guide](docs/setup/troubleshooting.md).

-For other platforms or for a more advanced setup, see also manual installation below.
+For other platforms or a more advanced setup, see alternative installation below.

 ### Alternative installation

 -   [Bare metal installation](docs/setup/bare_metal.md)

-### Upgrade
+## Upgrade

-Upgrading to a newer version?
+- Upgrading from `v1.0`?
+See [Upgrading from v1.0.0 to v1.1.0](docs/setup/upgrading/v1.1.0.md).
+- Upgrading from other versions?
 See [Upgrading the eWallet Server](docs/setup/upgrading).

 ## Commands